 - Mix sourdough starter, water and salt together until well combined.
 Add flour and mix until a wet dough forms.
 Cover and let rest for 30 minutes.

 - For the next two hours, perform about 4 stretch and folds every 30 minutes for a total of 4 sets.
-After the last fold, cover and let it ferment in the fridge for 2 days for the flavor to develop or up to 4 days.
+After the last fold, cover the dough and let it ferment in the fridge for 2 days for the flavor to develop or up to 4 days.
 The longer it ferments, the more sour the dough will be.

-- 2-3 hours before baking, remove the dough from the fridge and allow it to come to room temperature on the countertop.
+- 2-3 hours before baking, remove the dough from the fridge, shape it into a ball, cover, and allow it to come to room temperature on the countertop.